vapolia/MauiGestures/README.md

 # Limitations

 Only commands are supported (PR welcome for events).
-No .NET events.
 So you must use the MVVM pattern.

 Swipe commands are not supported on Windows because of a curious bug (event not received).
 If you find it, notify me!
 PinchCommand is not supported (yet) on Windows.
 PR welcome.

 If your command is not receiving events, make sure that:
 - you used the correct handler.
 Ie: the `LongPressPointCommand` should be `new Command<PointEventArgs>(args => ...)`
-- you set `IsEnabled="True"` and `InputTransparent="False"` on the element
+- you set `IsEnabled="True"` and `InputTransparent="False"` on the element (and InputTransparent="True" on all its children)

 Windows requires the fall creator update.